Skip to main content

 4. Set a unique package name like com.yourName.yourAppName

-5. For "Public URL", enter your ngrok static URL
+5. For "Public URL", enter your ngrok static URL (if using ngrok)

 6. In the edit app screen, add the microphone permission.
 See the Permissions guide for details.